Cuomo: Probe NY’s ‘illegal’ ejection from travel program

 ALBANY, N.Y.
 (AP) - Gov. Andrew Cuomo called for federal probes into New York’s ejection from trusted traveler security programs Friday, claiming it was an illegal act of political abuse by Trump administration officials.

 The Democratic governor’s charge came a day after Republican President Donald Trump’s administration reversed itself and told a court it had misrepresented the facts in a lawsuit over the programs that allow vetted travelers to avoid long security lines at airports.
-New York is being readmitted to Global Entry and other federal travel programs.
+The department announced Thursday that New Yorkers would once again be allowed to enroll and re-enroll in Global Entry and other federal travel programs.

 “They got caught.
 It was all politics all the time.
 It was all exploitation all the time,” an irate-sounding Cuomo told reporters at a briefing.